bump-sh/docs/src/_help/publish-documentation/branching.md

 ## Rename or delete a branch

 The Branches section allows you to edit the name of a branch, set it as the default (the one that will be displayed when accessing the documentation), or delete it.
+After changing the branch name, don't forget to update your CI deployment.

 ![](/images/help/manage-branch.png)

-> Don't forget to update your CI deployment to correctly reflect the new branch name.
-{: .warning}

 > Deleting a branch is definitive: you will lose the branch, its content and deployment history.
 {: .warning}